bounswe/bounswe2022group1/deliverables/CMPE451_Customer_Presentation_Milestone_1/Customer_Milestone_1.md

 * I introduced Frontend,Android and Backend label to our repository.
 * I created the profile page.
 When I log in, I set it to go to the profile page with that token.
 With that token, I set it to logout and go to the homepage again.
 I set the profile page checking for the existence of the token.
 Ece filled out the profile part.
 * I made the necessary preparations for the deployment part.
 I worked it from this [site](https://jsramblings.com/dockerizing-a-react-app/).
 I asked my friends to fulfill their responsibilities.
 I waited for them to do it.
 If they won't, I told them to tell me that I would do the deployment part accordingly.
 There was no answer.
 I wrote the Dockerfile. @Ege did the deployment part.
 During this process, we had these problems because of my teammates not helping us.
+* Normally we would deploy as a team.
+Then when no one was interested, I wanted to do it.
+Last night, I told my friends to wait if they are going to fulfill their responsibilities, and if they are not, let's deploy now.
+None answered.
+So, the deployment is in trouble.
+* In simple, I had to prepare homepage, profile, redirection between pages, folder structure, and token based authorization(login-logout system and related redirections).

 #### a.
 Code Related Significant Issues:
 * Know-how about Docker: https://github.com/bounswe/bounswe2022group1/issues/307